 When using heat tools though, make sure they have a clear setting that ranges from low to medium, that way you can control the heat penetrating your hair.

-7. Don’t Use Protective Styling All The Time
+7. Don’t Wear Protective Styling All the Time

 The best time to protect your hair is at night.
-You can switch to wearing satin scarfs or bonnets to keep your hair from tanging and leading to breakage.
+You can switch to wearing satin scarves or bonnets to keep your hair from tanging and leading to breakage.

 Hair Follicles are what hold or anchor each one of the hair straps into the scalp.
 Within the hair follicles, there are hair bulbs and within each bulb, there are cells that develop and build the hair shaft.
 If you want healthy hair growth, you have to care for the follicles.

 To do this, you can massage your hair once in a while, sleep right, use treatments and oils that focus on treating the scalp, and eat the right food diet.